 High quality higher education is of utmost importance for students, institutions and society.
 An education of high quality provides the right tools for students to meet future challenges.
-A high quality higher education system is characterised by removing all obstacles to access, and facilitating progress and completion, implementing a student-centred approach to learning and fairly assessing students.
+A high quality higher education system is characterised by removing all obstacles to access, facilitating progress and completion, implementing a student-centered approach to learning and teaching, and assessing students.
 This system must also be braced by adequate student support services; ensuring links between learning, teaching and research activities; individual, social and civic training for responsible and active citizens; mobility opportunities; academic freedom; interdisciplinary, multi-disciplinary and cross-border programs; and where students are considered full members of the academic community and competent, constructive partners.

 ESU believes that the quality of higher education should be one of the highest priorities in the debates within the European higher education society.
 High quality and accessibility are two sides of one coin.
-It is of the highest importance that all higher education is accessible and of high quality in order to give the best possible conditions to enter and complete higher education.
+It is of the utmost importance that all higher education is accessible and of high quality in order to ensure the best possible conditions to enter and complete higher education.

-Sadly, the concept of excellence in higher education is often misused to refer to so-called ‘elite’ programmes and centres, which focus on a small number of individuals and institutions that are considered talented or of high quality.
+Sadly, the concept of excellence in higher education is often misused to refer to so-called ‘elite’ programs and centers, which focus on a small number of individuals perceived as talented and institutions regarded as of high quality or prestigious.
 ESU believes that an open knowledge-based society will not be established with this concept of excellence that can only be achieved through stronger competition, but should be based on cooperation of all stakeholders, ensuring them equal conditions in access to any resources.
 Cooperation instead of competition is the basis for development of higher education institutions and students.

-Every student should have the possibility to completely utilise their own intellectual potential without being limited by restrictive learning programs.
+Every student should have the possibility to completely use their own intellectual potential without being limited by restrictive learning programs.
 ESU opposes any educational system, which separates different levels of perceived talents within higher education.
 ESU regards the road towards elitism as disastrous for the European higher education landscape and stresses instead the development of high quality education, accessible for all.
 We stress the fact that all students should be able to be academically uplifted from the position they find themselves.

-The paradigm shift towards a student-centred learning approach relates to both a mind-set and a culture within a given higher education institution.
+The paradigm shift towards a student-centred learning (SCL) approach relates to both a mind-set and a culture within a given higher education institution.
 It is characterised by innovative methods and interaction between teachers and students to support the achievement of intended learning outcomes, where the students are viewed as corresponsive and active participants in their own learning process.
-Through the use of active learning and linking learning and teaching with research, students develop transferable skills, such as problem-solving and critical and reflective thinking, while being a truly engaged partner in all educational processes.
+By using active learning and linking learning and teaching with research, students develop transferable skills, such as analysing, problem- solving and critical and reflective thinking, while being a truly engaged partner in all educational processes.

 The use of qualifications frameworks throughout Europe implies that some degree of coherence is vital.
 National qualifications frameworks need to be in line with the EHEA Qualification framework (QF-EHEA) and the European Qualification Framework (EQF-LLL).
 This coherence must not reduce the diversity and pluralism of disciplines and delivery.
 Qualifications frameworks as such must not be static but rather continuously adjusted and improved.